-The Toxin symbiote has also the same powers as Spider-Man, such as generating webs and sticking to walls, and he has also shown to have other abilities such as venomous fangs and limited psyching powers allowing him to obtain information form his enemies by touch.
+The Toxin symbiote also has the same powers as Spider-Man, such as generating webs and sticking to walls, and he has also shown to have other abilities such as venomous fangs and limited psyching powers allowing him to obtain information from his enemies by touch.

 Like all symbiotes, Toxin can detect others of his species as well.

 Mr. Negative's touch allowed for the creation of Symbiote-like abilities innate to Eddie.
 The remnants of the Venom Symbiote in Eddie's blood stream were charged with energy from the Darkforce Dimension and then bonded with Eddie's leukocytes (white blood cells) which then permeated his whole body and granted him the strengths of Venom but with none of the weakness (along with a few new abilities).
 Anti-Venom is more robust than Venom; He still has all the powers of Venom, only stronger and with full control.
 He is just as strong as Gargan bonded with Venom, lifting between 70 tons.
 He is highly durable (immune to small-caliber fire-arms and resistant to higher caliber bullets) and able to regenerate from normally fatal wounds.
 He is also immune to high-pitched sonic sounds and fire.
 He can shape-shift, generate organic webbing, form weapons and shields, and grow prehensile snares and tentacles.